risk-first/website/Executive-Summary.md

 For example:

 - [Agile](Agile) methodologies prioritise mitigating the risk that requirements capture is complicated, error-prone and that requirements change easily.
-- [Waterfall](Waterfall) takes the view that development is an expensive risk, and that we should build plans up-front to avoid it.
+- [Waterfall](Waterfall) takes the view that coding effort is an expensive risk, and that we should build plans up-front to avoid it.
 - [Lean](Lean) takes the view that risk lies in incomplete work and wasted work, and aims to minimize that.

 Although many developers have a methodology-of-choice, the argument here is that there are tradeoffs with all of these choices.